TFBoys: 2017–present: Individual activities and "Our Time"

 Roy Wang's endorsements have a more international appeal.
 His includes Paris L'Oreal brand ambassador, H&M China new generation image spokesperson, Oreo brand ambassador, HP Star series spokesperson, Chopard brand ambassador, FILA brand spokesperson, Xiaomi smartphone endorser, and Line Friends global chief creative officer.
 In March and April 2018, Wang Yuan fans' purchases exceeded 13.93 million yuan alone.
-In October last year, the "TFBoys Business Value Insight" produced by the First Financial and Economic Data Center wrote: "The price level of the consumer group of Roy Wang influence radiation is the highest among the TFBoys..."
+In October last year, the "TFBoys Business Value Insight", produced by the First Financial and Economic Data Center, wrote: "The price level of the consumer group of Roy Wang influence radiation is the highest among the TFBoys..."

-Jackson Yee's endorsements increased immensely in 2018 and vary from high-end luxury brands to local Chinese multinational technology companies.
-He became the global youth creative officer for Adidas Neo, Asia Pacific spokesperson for Bottega Veneta, China's spokesperson for Parfums Givenchy, global spokesperson for Huawei Nova and Vidal Sassoon, new generation spokesperson for Baidu, brand spokesperson for Kispa, the first ever global spokesperson for Tmall since its launch in 2000 and more.
-Jack Ma, creator of Alibaba Group that owns Tmall was estimated to have invested more than 3 billion yuan on Jackson for advertising his website.
-Jackson ranked first for celebrity endorsement value and was named as the most influential celebrity endorser of 2018 by Baidu Baike.

 In 2018, TFBoys released a book titled "2023: Non-Fiction Growth Story" for their 5th anniversary to showcase the struggles and successes as a group.
 On August 2, TFBoys attended the unveiling of their wax figures at Madame Tussauds Shanghai.

-On August 9 and August 17, 2018, the group released two singles titled "The Best Years" and "I Like You" respectively.
-The group held their 5th Anniversary concert at Beijing's Workers' Stadium on August 24.

-In 2019, the group released two new singles titled “My Friends” and “Frist Love Confession” on Julys 12 and August 5 Respectively.
-On August 10, the group held their 6th Anniversary concert “The Fever” at ShenZhen’s BaoAn Central Stadium.

-On August 6 2020, the group released two new singles titled “Be With You” and “Light”.
-On August 22, the group held their 7th Anniversary online concert titled “Chu Qu Wan(日光旅行)” on NetEase Music.
-The concert was viewed by more than 786,000 fans, and has set the record for the title of “The Most Live Viewers for a Paid Music Concert on a Music Application” on Guinness World Record.